AbhayUrmaliya2004/CementStrengthPrediction/README.md

-Given is the variable name, variable type, the measurement unit and a brief description.
+Given below is the variable name, variable type, the measurement unit and a brief description.
 The concrete compressive strength is the regression problem.
 The order of this listing corresponds to the order of numerals along the rows of the database.

 ### Dataset
 **Name** -- Data Type -- Measurement -- Description